Hong and Chin Clan Registries

 The individual entries in both the Hong and Chin registries have a fairly standard format listing the generation number, given name, aliases, the last names of wives, and the names of sons.
 Some entries also have the dates of birth and death using the Chinese calendar.
 Other entries will note where the person is buried.

-Significant ancestors, including the ones who established new branches of the family, will have short biographical notes.
-All sections are written in Classical Chinese, which makes the commentaries, morale lessons, or historical notes hard to read and translate for people who only know vernacular Chinese (ie. modern spoken and written Chinese).
+All sections are written in Classical Chinese (Wen Yu Wen 文言文), which may makes the commentaries, morale lessons, and historical notes hard to read and translate even for people who are fluent in vernacular Chinese (ie. modern spoken and written Chinese known as Bai Hua 白話).

 According to Wikipedia Classical Chinese: